This article was first published on 2 June 2020 and has been updated with additional reporting.

 #4 Reshaping Employee Perks

-With the sudden adoption of remote work, and the need for safe distancing measures in the workplace, once-celebrated employee perks seem no longer relevant.
+With the adoption of remote work, and the need for safe distancing measures in the workplace, some celebrated employee perks seem no longer relevant, such as a large pantry, catered food or transportation allowance.

-Some employees at MNCs enjoyed free gourmet food and gym classes at the office, but are told they are not allowed to expense such costs when working from home.
+Some employees at MNCs enjoyed free gourmet food and gym classes at the office, but have been told they are not allowed to expense such costs when working from home.

-The shift in workplace dynamics might mean a need for more practical necessities, such as stipends for home office equipment or meal delivery expenses.
+The shift in workplace dynamics might mean a need for more practical necessities, such as stipends for home office equipment, household utility or meal delivery expenses.

 What Will Happen To The Ecosystems Built Around Office Work?